 The Reynolds Creek CZO (RCCZO) hosted a site visit on September 18-21 in Boise, Idaho.
-One PI and another investigator attended from each CZO along representatives from the NSF including CZO program director Richard Yuretich.
-Attendees met on Day 1 to discuss at the NSF in mid-November.
+One PI and another investigator attended from each CZO along with representatives from the NSF including CZO program director Richard Yuretich.
+Attendees met on Day 1 to discuss network accomplishments and to organize for the upcoming 2-day network review at the NSF in mid-November.
 This conversation carried into Day 2 at Boise State University with talks on the state of the CZO Network, National Office, data management, education and outreach, and cross-CZO projects.
 Day 2 ended with an introduction to RCCZO's research, highlights, and outreach efforts.
 Attendees toured RCCZO on Day 3.
 A sunny day was spent making numerous stops at field and instrumented sites within the Reynolds Creek watershed.
 Tour topics included an RCCZO overview (Mark Seyfried), soil carbon and soil depth (Nick Patton), rain/ snow transition (Sarah Godsey), and vegetation exclosures and monitoring (Patrick Clark).
-On the final day, PIs met at the USDA Agricultural Research Service office complex to discuss upcoming and future CZ papers, projects, proposals, and crosssite collaborations.
+On the final day, PIs met at the USDA Agricultural Research Service office complex to discuss upcoming and future CZ papers, projects, proposals. and crosssite collaborations.
 Thank you to all who planned, presented and participated in a productive and informative site visit!